topce/pizx/docs/onboarding.md

 # pizx Onboarding Guide

 > **A zx fork with native Pi AI integration on cordis** — shell scripting,
-> AI text generation, a coding agent, user-definable letters, traceable runs
+> AI text generation, a coding agent, an ACP agent, user-definable letters,
-> with JSONL export, and a local result cache.
+> traceable runs with JSONL export, and a local result cache.

 ## Table of Contents